Published by : Bipin BaloniPublished on: May 26, 2026

 • Sit comfortably with a straight spine and crossed-legged on the floor or a chair with your feet flat on the ground.

-• Place your left hand on the left knee and bring your right hand near your nose.
+• Place your left hand on your left knee and bring your right hand near your nose.

 • Keep the right thumb close to the right nostril and the ring finger close to the left nostril.
 You can keep your index and middle fingers gently on your forehead.